 Chambers for the Priests

-13 Then he said to me, “The north rooms and the south rooms, which are before the separate place, are the holy rooms, where the priests who are near to the Lord shall eat the most holy things.
+13 Then he said to me, “The north rooms and the south rooms, which are in front of the separate place, are the holy rooms, where the priests who are near to the Lord shall eat the most holy things.
 There they shall lay the most holy things, with the grain offering, the sin offering, and the trespass offering; for the place is holy.
 14 When the priests enter in, then they shall not go out of the holy place into the outer court, but they shall lay their garments in which they minister there; for they are holy.
 Then they shall put on other garments, and shall approach that which is for the people.”

 The Glory of the Lord Returns to the Temple

 1 Afterward he brought me to the gate, the gate that looks toward the east.
 2 The glory of the the Lord of Israel came from the way of the east.
 His voice was like the sound of roaring water; and the earth was illuminated with his glory.
 3 It was just like the the vision that I saw; the vision that I saw when I came to destroy the city; and the visions were like the vision that which I saw by the river Chebar; and I fell on my face.
 4 The glory of the Lord came into the house by the way of the gate which faces toward the east.
-5 The Spirit took me up, and brought me into the inner court; and the glory of the Lord filled the house.
+5 The Spirit took me up, and brought me into the inner court, and the glory of the Lord filled the house.